Gabriele Evertz: Work

 It is solely through the viewers' perception of the composition, through their movement in the room and the resulting different perception of closeness and distance, that oscillation and vibration arise, which turns the viewing of the works into an individual and possibly even spiritual experience: "People think geometry is very static, but it isn't.
 It's moving all the time.
 I'm keeping the same color sequence but changing the background. so as you engage in it, it changes.
 The colors are the actors.
 These are really vessels of contemplation."

-Louis Stern Fine Arts represents Gabriele Evertz on the West Coast of the United States.